phetdam/jLinLearn/README.rst

    regularization using iterative soft thresholding [#]_.
 For those who are interested, there is a derivation of the soft thresholding operator from the promixal mapping in the first answer to
-   `this question on the mathematics StackExchange`_.
+   `this question on the mathematics StackExchange`__.
 Stochastic subgradient descent
-   Will alse support :math:`l_1`, :math:`l_2`, and naive elastic net regularization using the same methods mentioned above for batch gradient descent.
+   Will alse support :math:`l_1`, :math:`l_2`, and naive elastic net regularization using the same methods mentioned above.

+These both will direcly solve the primal formulation of the problem by operating on the loss functional directly.
+Not sure if I plan to implement any methods to solve the dual problem.

 .. [#] http://www.stat.cmu.edu/~ryantibs/convexopt/lectures/prox-grad.pdf

 .. __: https://math.stackexchange.com/questions/471339/derivation-of-soft-
    thresholding-operator-proximal-operator-of-l-1-norm

-These both will direcly solve the primal formulation of the problem by operating on the loss functional directly.
-Not sure if I plan to implement any methods to solve the dual problem.